 The Nearby screen provides information about your current position.
 You use it in one of two ways:

 The items you check depend on how you wish to use the program.

 Nearby Explorer remembers the checked items, so when you close and then open the app again, your previously checked items are still checked.

 The specific items you check depend on your needs at a particular time.

 While walking in an unfamiliar area, it is useful to check the street address, street name, and possibly the nearest point of interest (POI) and the distance to the nearest POI.
 However, if you are riding in a car, it may be too much to have street numbers announced, and it is almost certainly too much to have distances to POIs announced.

-You will likely want information that changes very infrequently to be checked.
-For example, City, County, State, and Provider are items that change so infrequently that you may wish to leave them checked at all times.
+You likely want information that changes very infrequently to be checked.
+For example, City, County, State, and Provider are items that change so infrequently that you may always want to know about them.

 It is important to keep "chatter" to a minimum.
 Since most of the information from the Nearby screen is time sensitive, it is not useful to have too much verbal communication.
 By the time you hear it, it would no longer be relevant.